-Submissions for an individual paper presentation should include a proposal of no more than 500 words, containing the following information: introduction to the research question(s), description of methods, results, brief discussion and implications.
+Submissions for an individual paper presentation should include a proposal of no more than 500 words or less, containing the following information: introduction to the research question(s), description of methods, results, brief discussion and implications.
 Conceptual and theoretical individual papers do not need to follow this structure.
 A reference list is not required for the submission.

 For who: doctoral candidates

 Abstract: max.
-500 words, including introduction to research question(s), methodological framework, results, brief discussion and questions for supervisory panel
+500 words, including introduction to research question(s), methodological framework, results, brief discussion and questions for supervisory panel.

-Participation: only when a abstract is submitted
+Participation: only when your abstract is accepted

 For who: academics (researchers, PhD candidates) and non-academics (practitioners, policy makers and students)

 Abstract: max.
 500 words for individual presentations and 1250 for symposia

 Participation: allowed without submission of abstract